Quaterniomics/ml4ae/README.md

+# 3D UMAP: A Technical and Rigorous Overview

 ## Introduction
 Uniform Manifold Approximation and Projection (UMAP) is a novel dimensionality reduction technique that has gained prominence in the field of data science, particularly in biomedical research.
 UMAP excels in preserving both the local and global structure of high-dimensional data, making it a powerful tool for visualizing complex datasets such as those encountered in genomics, proteomics, and other areas of biomedical research.
 Unlike traditional methods like Principal Component Analysis (PCA), UMAP is rooted in the mathematical framework of topology and manifold learning, providing a more nuanced understanding of the intrinsic geometry of data.

 ## Mathematical Framework
 UMAP's foundation lies in Riemannian geometry and algebraic topology, specifically in the concept of Riemannian manifolds and simplicial complexes.
-The algorithm assumes that the data is sampled from a manifold \( \mathcal{M} \) embedded in a high-dimensional Euclidean space \( \mathbb{R}^n \).
-The goal is to find a low-dimensional representation of this manifold in \( \mathbb{R}^d \) (with \( d << n \)), which preserves its topological structure.
+The algorithm assumes that the data is sampled from a manifold (\$\mathcal{M}\$) embedded in a high-dimensional Euclidean space (\$\mathbb{R}^n\$).
+The goal is to find a low-dimensional representation of this manifold in (\$\mathbb{R}^d\$) (with \$d << n\$), which preserves its topological structure.

 The mathematical steps can be summarized as follows:

+### Fuzzy Topological Representation
-1. **Fuzzy Topological Representation**: UMAP starts by constructing a weighted graph representing the high-dimensional data.
+UMAP starts by constructing a weighted graph representing the high-dimensional data.
 Each point is connected to its nearest neighbors based on a chosen metric (e.g., Euclidean distance).
 These connections are weighted using a fuzzy set membership strength, reflecting the probability of points being connected in the underlying manifold.

+### Simplicial Complex Construction
-2. **Simplicial Complex Construction**: UMAP utilizes simplicial sets, a concept from algebraic topology, to create an abstract simplicial complex that approximates the high-dimensional topological structure of the data.
+UMAP utilizes simplicial sets, a concept from algebraic topology, to create an abstract simplicial complex that approximates the high-dimensional topological structure of the data.

+### Optimization
-3. **Optimization**: The low-dimensional representation is obtained by optimizing the layout of this simplicial complex in the lower-dimensional space.
+The low-dimensional representation is obtained by optimizing the layout of this simplicial complex in the lower-dimensional space.
 This is achieved through a stochastic gradient descent process that minimizes the cross-entropy between the high-dimensional and low-dimensional fuzzy topological representations.

 ## Algorithms & Information Theory
 The UMAP algorithm can be broken down into three main components:

 1. **Neighbor Search**: Identifying nearest neighbors for each point in the dataset, which can be efficiently performed using tree-based search algorithms or approximate nearest neighbor methods.